nayeonk/itpwebdev/notes-and-assignments/notes/404/oojs1.md

 * alert() or window.alert()
 * parseFloat() or window.parseFloat()
 * parseInt() or window.parseInt()

-* Math
-* document
+Objects can contain properties that are other objects.
+For example the _window_ object contains a property _document_.
+So _window.document_ is the same as just _document_.
+When you try and access a global variable, _window_ is implied so specifying it is optional.

 ### Object Literals

-To create an object, use the {} braces and create key-value pairs separated by commas.
+To create an object, use the { } braces and create key-value pairs separated by commas.

 ```js
 var cat = {